ryo-ohki-code/sideshift-payment-integration-node/README.md

 **getTokenAddress(coin, network)**:
-The getTokenAddress function is a utility that retrieves the contract address for a specific token on a given network, providing access to token-specific blockchain information.
+Retrieves the contract address for a specific token on a given network.

 Parameters
 coin: The coin symbol or identifier